 So how much money should I bring to Rome?

 - Don’t bring any more cash with you than you’d normally carry with you in your own country on a daily basis.

 - Bear in mind the increased pickpocketing risk for a tourist in Rome.

-- When you get to the airport, get a one or two hundred euros out of one of the ATMs in the baggage hall just in case.
-Tip: it’s better to get an amount like €180 so you force the machine to distribute smaller notes rather than the ‘unbreakable‘ fifties.
+- When you get to the airport, get one or two hundred euros out of one of the ATMs in the baggage hall just in case (they don’t charge fees).
+Local hack: it’s better to get an amount that isn’t divisible by 50, such as €180, so you force the machine to distribute smaller bills rather than the ‘unbreakable‘ fifties.

 - Use your credit/debit card whenever you can in stores and restaurants.